hoangdangduy/CKAD-exercises/a.core_concepts.md

 </p>
 </details>

-### Get nginx pod's ip created in previous step, use a temp busybox image to wget its '/'
+### [AGAIN] Get nginx pod's ip created in previous step, use a temp busybox image to wget its '/'

 <details><summary>show</summary>
 <p>